MichaelCassidyPS/comfy-cloud-pipeline/README.md

      --connection-name HoodiePipelineConnection
    ~~~

-All four commands are safe to rerun if you need to.
+All five commands are safe to rerun if you need to.

 ---